-6.1 Agent Model
+6.1 AGENT MODEL

 In this work, we model chess players as selecting actions using Monte Carlo tree search (MCTS).
-Recent work [16] has shown that MCTS is a good model of strong human players.
-Here, following [29, 28, 16, 12], we implement one of the most common modern forms of MCTS, which uses a value function V predicting the expected total future reward and a policy prior π^0 to guide exploration.
+Recent work (Jacob et al., 2022) has shown that MCTS is a good model of strong human players.
+Here, following (Silver et al., 2018; 2016; Jacob et al., 2022; Grill et al., 2020), we implement one of the most common modern forms of MCTS, which uses a value function V predicting the expected total future reward and a policy prior π^0 to guide exploration.
 At a high level, MCTS operates by incrementally growing a game tree starting at the root node, repeatedly picking some path to explore down the tree, performing a value function evaluation and then walking back up the tree updating all the value estimates based on that result.
 At each node, MCTS treats action selection as a multi-armed bandit problem.
-We use a standard exploration policy [19]: during inference at each node of the search tree, we choose actions according to:
+We use a standard exploration policy (Kocsis & Szepesvári, 2006): during inference at each node of the search tree, we choose actions according to:

-$$\underset{a}{\operatorname{arg\,max}} Q_t(a \mid s) + \beta{\operatorname{puct}} \pi^0(a \mid s) \frac{\sqrt{\sum_b N(s, b)}}{N(s, a) + 1}$$ (14)
+$$\arg\max Q_t(a \mid s) + \beta{\text{puct}} \pi^0(a \mid s) \left(\sqrt{\sum_b N(s, b)}\right) / \left(N(s, a) + 1\right)$$ (14)

 where $Q_t(s, a)$ is the estimated expected future reward for i from playing action a in state s at iteration t, the visit count N(s, a) is the number of times a has been explored from s, $\pi^0(a \mid s)$ is an "anchor" policy, and β{puct} is a tunable parameter trading off exploration versus exploitation.
-After expanding β{runtime} nodes of this tree, an agent's final action is sampled from a distribution:
+After expanding $\beta{runtime}$ nodes of this tree, an agent's final action is sampled from a distribution: